+Rock (or

 Use the back side of the playing board.
 Place all five stones NUMBER SIDE DOWN on Other.
 SAY each name as you SLIDE each stone to its place.
 DON'T PEEK at the number tags yet!
 When all five stones are on their squares, turn them over and check the numbers.
 When you can do this and get all the stones right, you are ready for the advanced game with mystery rock (over).

-Five common stones (one mineral and four rocks) along the western edge of the Blue Ridge, from Alabama to Maryland
+Five common stones (one mineral and four rocks) in the Piedmont and Blue Ridge, from Alabama to Maryland